UBC-MDS/DSCI-532_2024_10_vanweather/reports/m1_proposal.md

 Using these variables or a combination of these variables, we will conduct visualization and derive better understanding on how exactly Vancouver weather has really changed over the past 50 years.

-Below are the definitions of variables extracted from the API that could be used for visualization:
+Below are the detailed definitions of variables extracted from the API that could be used for visualization:
-"weather_code": The most severe weather condition on a given day.
-Code given in WMO code (for example, 22 means snow, 29 means thunderstorm)
+- "weather_code": The most severe weather condition on a given day.
+Code given in WMO code (for example, 22 = snow, 29 = thunderstorm)
-"temperature_2m_xxx": Daily air temperature at 2 meters above ground.
-Default unit is in Celcius "apparent_temperature_xxx": Daily apparent temperature.
-Default unit is in Celcius "sunrise", "sunset": time for sun rise and sun set in ISO8601 "precipitation": Sum of daily precipitation (including rain, showers and snowfall).
-Unit in mm "rain_sum": Sum of daily rain in mm
+- "temperature_2m_xxx": Daily air temperature at 2 meters above ground.
+Default unit is in Celcius
+- "apparent_temperature_xxx": Daily apparent temperature.
+Default unit is in Celcius
+- "sunrise", "sunset": time for sun rise and sun set in ISO8601
+- "precipitation": Sum of daily precipitation (including rain, showers and snowfall).
+Unit in mm
+- "rain_sum": Sum of daily rain in mm
-"snow_sum": Sum of daily snow in cm "preciptation_hours": The number of hours with rain "shortwave_radiation_sum": 	The sum of solar radiation on a given day in Megajoules "et0_fao_evapotranspiration": Daily sum of ET₀ Reference Evapotranspiration of a well watered grass field in mm.
+- "snow_sum": Sum of daily snow in cm
+- "preciptation_hours": The number of hours with rain
+- "shortwave_radiation_sum": 	The sum of solar radiation on a given day in Megajoules
+- "et0_fao_evapotranspiration": Daily sum of ET₀ Reference Evapotranspiration of a well watered grass field in mm.
-"wind_speed_10m_max", "wind_gusts_10m_max": Maximum wind speed and gusts on a day "wind_direction_10m_dominant": Dominant wind direction
+- "wind_speed_10m_max", "wind_gusts_10m_max": Maximum wind speed and gusts on a day
+- "wind_direction_10m_dominant": Dominant wind direction

 ## Research questions and usage scenarios